Skip to content

 • Transformation: Encourages personal transformation and growth.

 The use of tektite in mediation and energy practices is often tailored to individual needs, as its properties may vary depending on the person engaging with the stone.
-Those interested in tapping into the subtle energies of tektite's cosmic energy, may find it enhances their spiritual practices and may provide clarity on their path toward enlightenment.
+Those interested in tapping into the subtle energies of tektite's cosmic energy may find it enhances their spiritual practices and provides clarity on their path toward enlightenment.

 Frequently Asked Questions